 The boundaries of Barrm Birrm are approximately the undulating Light Hill Ridge to the west, Gap Road and farmland to the north and north-west, Gap Road and Royal Parade to the east, and Wheelrights Road to the south.
 It covers about 250 hectares including an accessible area with 15km of walking tracks.
 The Shone & Scholz Land is 120 hectares.

 In the 1970s Shone & Scholz sold the land with the promise that new owners would be allowed to build on the blocks but this was despite the fact that Council informed all concerned that the sites were in a conservation zone and no blocks could be developed.
 Ther has been no change since then.
 Today, history repeats itself, and from time to time, blocks of land come up for sale on the land using the 'street names' of Prince Alfred Street, Princess Street and Prince of Wales Terrace.
 Despite what Real Estate Agents might say, these blocks of land are not residential, Council will not permit the development of any lot in this area under current planning controls, and being a conservation zone means no trees can be removed from the land.
-The history of Barrm Birrm is very complex so we have created a separate page to explain its history.
+The history of Barrm Birrm is very complex and more information is given here.

 'Barrm' means the 'root of the Yam Daisy' and 'Birrm' means 'many of', referring to the abundance of Yam Daisies on the land, the roots of which were a staple food of the Wurundjeri (the traditional custodians of Barrm Birrm).
 It is now rare to see these plants in large numbers.